 Notes to the Basic Financial Statements - The notes to the basic financial statements provide additional information that is essential for the statements to fairly represent the City's financial position and its operations.
-The notes contain important information that is not part of the basic financial statements.
-However, the notes are an integral part of the statements, not an appendage to them.
-The notes to the basic financial statements begin on page 10 in this section.
+The notes to the basic financial statements begin on page 11 in this section.

 After the presentation of the basic financial statements, the required supplementary information is presented following the notes to the basic financial statements.
-The required supplementary information beginning on page 39 provides a comparison of the adopted budget of the City's General Fund and 1947 School Tax Special Revenue Fund to the actual operating results for the fiscal year.
+The required supplementary information beginning on page 40 provides a comparison of the adopted budget of the City's General Fund and 1947 School Tax Special Revenue Fund to the actual operating results for the fiscal year.
 The comparison of this data allows users to assess management's ability to project and plan for its operations throughout the year.